jsverse/transloco/BREAKING_CHANGES.md

 `[{ id: 'en', label: 'English'}]`

-We use this information to know whether we deal with a `language` or a `scope`.
+We need this information to know whether we're dealing with a `language` or a `scope`.

 - Change `config.listenToLangChange` to `config.renderLangOnce` to make it more clear.
 - Remove callback param support from `translate()`.